dscnitrourkela/project-dates/README.md

 [![Issues][issues-shield]][issues-url]
 [![MIT License][license-shield]][license-url]

 ## About

 **This is the backend repository for campus guide at NIT Rourkela.
 It is a respository managing the API for managinng, controlling and authorising the users with respect to the mobile application of Avenue.**

 <p align="center">
 <img src="./RepoCover.png" width="75%" />
 </p>
 <h6 align="center">Project developed and maintained by DSC NIT Rourkela</h6>

 ## Tech Stack

 This project uses the following technologies :

 ---

 ## Local Setup

 This section contains the procedure to setup the project on your local machine.

 `PREREQUISITE INSTALLATIONS`

 > 1. Node.js
+> 2. Docker
+> 3. Docker Compose

 1.  **Fork** the repo on GitHub
 2.  **Clone** the project to your own machine
+3. Prepare the env for project.

+`cd api && mv .env.example .env`

+4. Add Mongo DB URI in `.env` file
+5. Build the docker image

+`docker-compose build --no-cache`

+6. Spin the server.

+`docker-compose up`

 ---

 ## Documentation Notes

 This section contains a quick guide about the features of the application.

 ---